ruby-hyperloop/reactive-record/README.md

 Head on over to [gitter.im](https://gitter.im/reactrb/chat) to ask any questions you might have!

-Note: We have dropped suppport for the ability to load the same Class from two different files.
+Note: We have dropped suppport for the ability to have rails load the same Class *automatically* from two different files, one with server side code, and one with client side code.
 If you need this functionality load the following code to your config/application.rb file.
+However we found from experience that this was very confusing, and you are better off to explicitly include modules as needed.

 ```ruby
 module ::ActiveRecord